keshav894/newslensapi/README.md

 NewLens API is an AI-powered solution designed to search, analyze, and intelligently summarize the latest news on companies, helping you stay informed with concise and relevant insights.

+## Problem Statement
+In today's fast-paced business environment, professionals and organizations struggle to monitor multiple companies simultaneously due to information overload and time constraints.
+Company news is fragmented across countless websites, press releases, and media outlets, making it extremely time-consuming to manually search, read, and synthesize relevant information.
+Business professionals need to track clients, partners, and competitors, but gathering comprehensive intelligence requires visiting multiple sources and spending hours on research that could be better spent on strategic activities.
+Raw news articles are often lengthy and lack focus on specific business-critical information such as mergers, regulatory changes, or financial developments, requiring significant effort to extract actionable insights.
+Manual monitoring is also prone to inconsistencies and gaps, leading to missed opportunities or delayed responses to market changes.
+Enterprise-grade business intelligence platforms exist but are prohibitively expensive for smaller teams or independent professionals who need basic company monitoring without enterprise pricing.
+NewLens API addresses these challenges by providing an AI-powered, cost-effective serverless solution that automatically searches, analyzes, and intelligently summarizes the latest company news across multiple categories, delivering concise and relevant insights in seconds without manual effort.

 ## Features
 - **AI-Powered News Search:** Automatically finds the latest news articles about companies.
 - **Intelligent Summarization:** Uses advanced AI models to generate concise, relevant summaries of news content.